Chart Color Schemes

 Health performance in Wauchope is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Wauchope faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Only approximately 47% of its total population (~6,419 people) have private health cover, compared to the national average of 55.3%.
+Wauchope faces significant health challenges, with high prevalence of common conditions across both younger and older age groups.
+Only approximately 47% (6,422 people) have private health cover, compared to the national average of 55.3%.

-The most prevalent medical conditions in Wauchope are arthritis and mental health issues, affecting 10.2 and 9.8% of residents respectively.
-However, 61.7% of residents report having no medical ailments, slightly higher than the Rest of NSW's 59.9%.
-As of August 2021, Wauchope has 22.1% of its population aged 65 and over (3,001 people), lower than the Rest of NSW's 28.7%.
-Despite this, health outcomes among seniors in Wauchope show some challenges but perform better than the general population in terms of health metrics.
+The most prevalent medical conditions are arthritis (10.2%) and mental health issues (9.8%).
+A total of 61.7% report no medical ailments, slightly higher than Rest of NSW's 59.9%.
+Wauchope has a lower proportion of seniors aged 65 and over at 22.1% (3,002 people), compared to Rest of NSW's 28.7%.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health